dawn-infra-labs/dawn-secure-transport/architecture/ai-routing-architecture.md

 The routing engine is designed to:

 - maximize connection success rate
-- minimize censorship detection
+- minimize detection risk
 - optimize latency and throughput
 - dynamically select the best transport protocol
 - support multi‑hop routing for high‑risk scenarios
 - automatically determine which applications require proxying
-- learn from historical performance and adapt over time
+- apply probabilistic decision models (such as Multi-Armed Bandit) to learn from historical performance and optimize the exploration-exploitation balance over time

 ---

 ## Architecture Overview

-The AI Routing Engine consists of four major components:
+The Intelligent Routing Engine consists of four major components:

 ### 1. Application Classifier
 Identifies the originating application or traffic type using: